-CMC is committed to the prompt and equitable resolution of student conflict issues to the satisfaction of both the student and the college.
-The student will need to submit their concerns in writing to the CMC Management as their first course of action.
-Once the complaint is received, the Management will conduct a review and investigation.
+Director as their first course of action.
+Once the complaint is received, the Director will conduct a review and investigation.
 This may include speaking with staff, students, and others as may be deemed necessary and a review of documents.
 CMC will respond to the students complaint in writing with their findings and a proposed resolution to the complaint.